 - Make sure your loved one is prepared for the travel.
 Seniors tend to be more sensitive to the sun and any changes in temperature, so make sure you pack light layers of clothing to keep them comfortable.
 Bring the essentials – sunscreen, sunglasses, sunhat.
 Buy supportive stockings for them if there is going to be a lot of sitting, which assists in blood circulation.
 Bring snacks and water so that they don’t get hungry or dehydrated.

 - Stick to routines wherever possible.
 This is especially important if your loved one has Alzheimer’s or suffers from dementia.
 Try to keep their medication, bed, and meal times the same to minimize anxiety and stress.

 - Don’t pack too much in a day.
 Even having fun can be physically taxing for your loved one.
 Try to make sure there are lots of breaks during the day so that they don’t get worn out.
 Arrive at the airport, train station, or bus station with plenty of time to avoid a mad rush.
 Break up a long drive with bathroom breaks, meals, and time to stretch and get some fresh air.

 Take Advantage of Dedicated Respite Care Services

-If their primary care doctor advises against travel or your loved one simply isn’t up for the trip, rely on Poet’s Walk for respite care services and private home care.
+If their primary care doctor advises against travel or your loved one simply isn’t up for the trip, rely on Poet’s Walk senior care.
 Together, we’ll pair your loved one with a suitable caregiver, attentive to their needs and health concerns.
 Otherwise, use these travel tips for senior citizens to ensure an enjoyable vacation that is memorable for all the right reasons!